 There are many cognitive factors that come into play when evaluating things that could potentially affect an individual's cognitive performance.
 Cognitive factors are those characteristics of a person that affect the way they learn and perform.
 Such factors serve in a way which modulated performance and are therefore susceptible to improvement, as well as decline.
 Examples of these cognitive functions are things like memory, attention, and reasoning.

-Here are 3 things that affect your performance (hover over each one to see its description):
+Here are 3 things that affect your performance:

 You might have easily guessed this one, but your cognitive performance relies on the difficulty of the task.
 Does the task include problem-solving for example?
 That will make the task more difficult.

 The brain is a muscle that must be exercised and used in order to achieve its maximum level of performance capability.
 Therefore, a brain that has neglectfully been deprived of practice will under-perform in many scenarios